odinuv/web/articles/problem-solving/index.md

 ![Knowledge map](/articles/problem-solving/knowledge-map.png)

 ## Start small, start early, plan ahead
 Always start by learning and understanding the technology and by making a prototype or proof of concept.
+Try to solve isolated problems and make a "library of examples".
 You can obviously skip this step once you know your *tools of trade*.
+Once you can solve isolated problems, you should be able to decompose the assignment to partial problems and map it on your library of examples.

+{: .note}
+That paragraph you just read is **super-important**.
+Nobody ever wrote a full working application from scratch without playing with and learning needed technologies.
+Isolated problem can be e.g. "defining a route in a framework and responding to it with a simple template", "passing data into templating engine and displaying a static text in visitor's browser", "storing a record into a database" and "submitting a from and retrieving data using *POST* method".
+Those last two examples can be later joined into more complicated example of "storing submitted form data into a database".

 Plan some "custom" deadlines and try to keep them.
 By gaining experience, you will be more and more accurate in time estimates.
 When you miss the deadline, you know, that you have a problem (the best way is to plan work on day-to-day basis).

 Take a look at following image, the bad scenario is a case of many students who do not self-study and do not test and practice what they are taught during lessons.
 Once you start programming without any idea of what you are doing and